idep-nter/wishlist/README.md

 - pagination

 TBD:
-- properly working responsiveness
-- password reset by email
+- password reset by email (some day in distant future)

 <br/>
 <br/>